skip to main content

 Can I watch the Winter Classic on ESPN?

-No, ESPN won’t air the 2023 NHL Winter Classic.
-But you can watch the 2023 NHL Stadium Series via ABC and ESPN+ on February 18.
+No, ESPN won't air this season's NHL Winter Classic.
+But you can watch the NHL Stadium Series and other national NHL coverage across ESPN and its sister networks.

-Our sports experts researched and tested a dozen TV providers to find the cheapest and most reliable way to watch the NHL Winter Classic.
-We examined cable, satellite, and live TV streaming services side by side—focusing on each provider’s pricing, channel availability, and sign-up process.
+Our CableTV.com Sports Editor, Taylor Kujawa, researched and tested over a dozen TV providers to find the cheapest and most reliable way to watch the NHL Winter Classic.
+He examined cable, satellite, and live TV streaming services side by side, focusing on each provider’s pricing, channel availability, and sign-up process.

 Check out our How We Rank page to learn more about our methods.